Skip to content

 What the rand price actually means in practice

-For a London-based diner exchanging pounds, the headline rand price translates to roughly Β£93–103 for a top-tier tasting at FYN or La Colombe, broadly comparable to a one-Michelin-star tasting in central London but well below the Β£180–250 that a London two-star equivalent would charge.
-For a New Yorker, it is approximately $129–142 for the food, well below not only the three-star Per Se range but also below the average tasting price at any of New York's two-star restaurants.
-For a Berliner, €112–123, comparable to Tim Raue or Rutz lunch service, less than any star-grade evening service in Germany.
+For a London-based diner exchanging pounds, the rand price works out to roughly £93 to 103 for a top-tier tasting at FYN or La Colombe.
+That is broadly in line with a one-Michelin-star tasting in central London, but well below the £180 to 250 a London two-star equivalent would charge.
+For a New Yorker, the food alone runs $129 to 142, below not only the three-star Per Se range but the average tasting price at any of New York's two-star houses.
+For a Berliner, it is €112 to 123, on a par with the lunch service at Tim Raue or Rutz, and less than any starred evening service in Germany.

 Five years of menu inflation: rand prices up sharply, euro and dollar prices barely moving